robertu94/robertu94.github.io/_guides/bebop.markdown

 # What makes this machine special?

 1. We prefer intel-mkl for blas/lapack because of the Intel CPUs
-2. We use openssl and mpi from the sytstem to avoid configuring them
+2. We use openssl and mpi from the system to avoid configuring them
 3. We load a new compiler from a module because the default is ancient
 4. Spack shares a home filesystem with other machines like `swing`  these machines are completely different hardware wise and use different module